 Located in the Woodlawn community, Jackson Park totals 551.52 acres and features a gymnasium, three multi-purpose rooms, and fitness center.
-Green features of the park include Wooded Island - which includes the Japanese styled Osaka Garden - Bobolink Meadows, and a vegetable and flower garden.
+Green features of the park include Wooded Island - which includes the Japanese Garden - Bobolink Meadows, cherry blossom trees around the Columbian Basin, and a vegetable and flower garden.
 Outside, the park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, golf course, golf driving range and an artificial turf field.
 Many of these spaces are available for rental including our multi-purpose fields, gymnasium and multi-purpose clubrooms.

 Park-goers can participate in Park Kids, seasonal sports, arts & crafts, and tennis lessons.
 After school programs are offered throughout the school year, and in the summer youth attend the Park District’s popular six-week day camp.

 In addition to programs, Jackson Park hosts fun special events throughout the year for the entire family such as holiday-themed events.

 After the state legislature created the South Park Commission in 1869, the renowned designers of New York's Central Park, Frederick Law Olmsted and Calvert Vaux, were hired to lay out the 1055-acre park.
 Known originally as South Park, the landscape had eastern and western divisions connected by a grand boulevard named the Midway Plaisance.
 The eastern division became known as Lake Park; however, in 1880 the commission asked the public to suggest official names for both the eastern and western Divisions.
 Jackson and Washington were proposed, and the following year, Lake Park was renamed Jackson Park to honor Andrew Jackson (1767-1845), the seventh president of the United States.